 We know this is not what always happens on trade visits.

 Which is why this is NOT your average trade mission.

 Are You Eligible for Funding?

-The AACCI Trade Mission MENA 2019 is exactly the type of project Federal and State Governments want to support.
+But we assure you that this Mission is exactly the sort of project Federal and State Governments will support.

-Travel's not cheap, and embarking on export market visits demands significant investment - of time and money.
+Travel's not cheap.
+Export market visits demand a big investment of time and money.